dyakonoff/cuba-validation/README.md

 * At UI level when method `validateAll` of the editor's controller is called automatically on the screen commit. _(But you need to override `postValidate` method to do the custom validation in the screen controller, see [later section](#validation-in-ui-screen-controllers))_.
 * At REST level when Universal REST endpoints are called.
-* At middleware layer when validating method marked with `@Validated1 annotation.
+* At middleware layer when validating method marked with `@Validated` annotation.
 * At client or middleware levels when validation is called manually using `BeanValidation` interface.

 #### Validation of related objects